pinkynrg/px-rem-optimizer/README.md

 ## ➤ Validation

-This utility validates the `.fix-a11y-lengths` configuration file using **AJV (Another JSON Schema Validator)**.
+This utility validates the `.px-rem-optimizer` configuration file using **AJV (Another JSON Schema Validator)**.
 It checks for the structure and correctness of the configuration.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#contributing)